Nominal Interest Rate Definition

 This is the formula to calculate the inflation rate:

-CPIX refers to “initial consumer price index,” which is the previous year’s consumer price index.
+CPIX refers to the “initial consumer price index,” which is the previous year’s consumer price index.

 Difference Between the Nominal Interest Rate and the Real Interest Rate